Justin Timberlake And Anna Kendrick Surprise ‘Trolls’ Superfans On Video Chat

 “We’re really grateful to you, Dad, for holding down the fort with those four little angels.
 I’m sure that they give you no trouble and that they do everything you ask them to do,” she said.

-Timberlake added that he knew how hard parenting could be, and had trouble imagining Mark’s situation.
+Timberlake added that he knew how hard parenting could be and had trouble imagining Mark’s situation.

 “Mark, I got one 5-year-old and it’s hard for me to get him to sleep, so I don’t know how [you do it].
 You’re my other hero, bro,” Timberlake said.

-Earlier this week, Timberlake had opened up about his life in quarantine with his wife Jessica Biel and their son Silas, People reports.
-In an interview on SiriusXM, Timberlake said that 24-hour parenting was “just not human,” and said that Silas needs a break from his parents just as often as they need one from him.
+Earlier this week, the singer had opened up about his life in quarantine with his wife Jessica Biel and their son Silas, People reports.
+In an interview on SiriusXM, he said that 24-hour parenting was “just not human,” and said Silas needs a break from his parents just as often as they need one from him.